thelia-modules/OpenSearchServerSearch/Readme.md

 Products will be automatically indexed when created, updated or deleted.

-A button __Index al products__ in the module's configuration page allow for indexing of all visible products.
+A button _Index all products_ in the module's configuration page allow for indexing of all visible products.

 ## Roadmap for future versions